BasixKOR/awesome-activitypub/README.md

 A little help for implementing ActivityPub.

 * [Fedify](https://fedify.dev/) - An ActivityPub server framework in TypeScript.
+* [Go-ActivityPub](https://github.com/go-ap) - A suite of packages to help in creating ActivityPub applications using the Go programming language.

 ## Bridges
 Connecting the ActivityPub federation with another federation.